 Examples: Einstein, Paris, Amazon River

-Concrete nouns represent things that can be perceived through the five senses (sight, smell, touch, taste, and hearing).
+Concrete nouns represent things that can be perceived through the senses—things you can see, touch, hear, smell, or taste.

 Examples: apple, music, sand